LedgerHQ/circleci-orbs/README.md

 [Orb documentation](https://circleci.com/orbs/registry/orb/ledger/chef)

-This orb implements multiple validations on a Chef cookbook :
+This orb implements the following actions on a Chef cookbook :
+- it validates that all files pertaining to a cookbook are correct :
   - it checks that the cookbook version is valid and has been increased.
 See the [note about the cookbook version](#note-about-the-cookbook-version).
   - it checks that all JSON files are valid.
   - it checks the Ruby syntax with Rubocop or Cookstyle.
   - it checks the Chef syntax with Foodcritic.
+- it tests the cookbook by running it with Kitchen.

 ### Note about the cookbook version